MPogoda/computer-graphics/README.md

 Draw a triangle and perform basic transformations on it:

 * Moving
 * Scaling
 * Rotating

+## Lab5

+Draw a 2D rendering of 3D object (cube).

+## Lab6

+Do a surface filling of cube's faces from Lab5.

 ### License
 Copyright (c) 2012 Pogoda M.V.